 High availability is achieved through the use of a load balancer.
-We recommend that the Access Gateway replication configuration for the load balancer use DNAT and session persistence via a hash of source IP address and source port.
+For information on how Access Gateway uses load balancers see About load balancers.
+Okta recommends that the Access Gateway replication configuration for the load balancer use DNAT and session persistence via a hash of source IP address and source port.
 Additionally, the load balancer should perform health checks via ICMP or HTTPS with HTTP keepalives enabled for a duration that exceeds the health check interval.

 Access Gateway uses the term node to refer to instances of the gateway with the same configuration.
 Access Gateway nodes typically serve as fallbacks for each other.
 A group of Access Gateway instances within a given infrastructure is referred to as a cluster.
 In order for the Access Gateway instances to properly replicate their configuration all instances within the cluster must be able to communicate with each other.
 Access Gateway cluster members communicate using SSH over port 22.